datguypiko/Firefox-Mod-Blur/README.md

 ###### `10/06/2022` Fixed padding in fullscreen after recent version changes.
 ###### `14/05/2022` Fixed after an update broken popup menu background color for 100.x versions of firefox.
 ###### `13/02/2022` Added new optional file for default size scrollbar.
 The color stays dark.
-Works best with new Windows 11 scrollbar. </br>Use "userContent-Scrollbar-DefaultSize.css" file and rename it to "userContent.css".
+Works best with new Windows 11 scrollbar. </br>Use "userContent-DefaultSizeScrollbar-Win11.css" file and rename it to "userContent.css".